googleforgames/agones/docs/proposals/README.md

 As such, we want to build a well curated set of clear proposals in a common format with useful metadata.

 Benefits to AFP users (in the limit):
-* Exposure on a agones blessed web site that is findable via web search engines.
 * Cross indexing of AFPs so that users can find connections and the current status of any AFP.
-* A clear process with approvers and reviewers for making decisions.
+* A clear process with and reviewers for making decisions.
   This will lead to more structured decisions that stick as there is a discoverable record around the decisions.

 We are inspired by K8S KEPs, Python PEPs and Rust RFCs.